CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 #### Problem with Simple Shell Example

 - Our example shell correctly waits for and reaps foreground jobs
-- But what about background jobs?
+- But what about background jobs ?
   - Will become zombies when they terminate
   - Will never be reaped because shell (typically) will not terminate
   - Will create a memory leak that could run the kernel out of memory